Skip to main contentScroll Top

 3nd day in Bangkok

-In absolute terms, there are obviously still multiple possibilities for a 3rd day in Bangkok.
-In addition to exploring the neighborhood in more depth, Rattanakosin (the historic district of the Grand Palais, etc.), I offer you here not one, but two options for visits, one of which assumes that you have at least one day in Bangkok falling on a weekend:
+In principle, there are obviously many possibilities for a third day in Bangkok.
+Besides exploring the Rattanakosin district (the historic area around the Grand Palace, etc.) in more depth, I suggest not one, but two sightseeing options, one of which assumes you have at least one day in Bangkok that falls on a weekend:

 • Option 1: Lat Mayom coupled with Chatuchak (weekends only)